Transfer of a principal residence

 The property is fully residential and is on 0.2 hectares.
 The property’s FMV is $700,000.

-STEP 1: Calculate the property transfer tax payable on the property’s
+Step 1: Calculate the property transfer tax payable on the property’s FMV as if the transfer were not exempt

-The taxable transaction’s FMV (i.e., 25% X $700,000) is $175,000.
+The taxable transaction’s FMV (i.e., 25% × $700,000) is $175,000.

 Tax payable is $1,750.

-STEP 2: Calculate the part exemption amount: on the 16.67% transferred from related individuals.
-The exempt part (25%-8.33%) X FMV ($700,000) is 116,690.
+On the 16.67% transferred from related individuals.
+The exempt part (25% – 8.33%) × FMV ($700,000) is 116,690.
 The exemption amount at 1% tax rate is $1,166.90.

-STEP 3: Calculate the amount of the property transfer tax payable:
+Step 3: Calculate the amount of the property transfer tax payable

-The tax payable on the taxable transaction, calculated in Step 1,
+The tax payable on the taxable transaction, calculated in Step 1, minus the part exemption amount calculated in Step 2.

 The property transfer tax payable is $583.10.

-To claim this exemption, Jenaya will select Exemption 05 – Related Individual – Principal Residence on the property transfer tax return.
+To claim this exemption, Jenaya will select exemption 05 – Related Individual – Principal Residence on the property transfer tax return.
 In the Tax Calculation section of the return, Jenaya will record the part exemption amount ($1,166.90) on the Exemption of General PTT (Override) line.

 Net interest increase